Introduction

 Faculty Conflicts of Interest and Recusals

-Number of positions (position number, reason for the position, current/previous incumbent, posting title, reason for the position).
+- Number of Positions (position number, reason for the position, current/previous incumbent, posting title, reason for the position).
 Multiple positions with the same rank and specializations may be posted using one requisition.

--
+- Position details

-Funding information (Speedtype).
+- Funding information (Speedtype).

-Any search launched is contingent, with no offer possible until solid confirmation of all space needs and associated costs are in hand.
-No one will be offered a position without a clear facilities and services pathway signed off on by the Provost’s Office, which will in turn coordinate with the Office of the Chancellor, Facilities and Campus Services, and other offices when relevant (e.g., Animal Care Services, etc.).
+Any search launched is contingent, with no offer possible until solid confirmation of all space needs and associated costs is in hand.
+No one will be offered a position without a clear facilities and services pathway signed off on by the Provost’s office, which will in turn coordinate with the Office of the Chancellor, Facilities and Campus Services, and other offices when relevant (e.g., Animal Care Services, etc.).

 Initial Screening of Applicants and Developing the Short List for Campus Visits

-The search committee, in consultation with the search committee chair, will review the applicant pool and determine which applicants meet the advertised minimum qualifications.
+The search committee, in consultation with the Search Committee Chair will review the applicant pool and determine which applicants meet the advertised minimum qualifications.
 Applicants who meet the minimum requirements for the position should be dispositioned in PageUp as “Meets Minimum Qualifications.”
-All applicants who do not meet the advertised minimum requirements of the position should be dispositioned in PageUp as, “Screened- No Longer Under Consideration.”
+All applicants who do not meet the advertised minimum requirements of the position should be dispositioned in PageUp as “Screened- No Longer Under Consideration.”
 Individuals who are placed in this status will be automatically sent an email from PageUp informing them that they have been removed from further consideration.
 All applications should be handled similarly.
 Specifically, the procedure for considering incomplete applications should be determined and consistently applied.
 However, an applicant’s review should not be harmed by letters of recommendation sent late or other actions beyond the applicant’s control.

 Social Media and Candidate Evaluation

 Publicly available content on social media may be used in assessing candidates.
 All applications must be handled in the same way, review of social media should not be done selectively.
-If the search chair wishes to consider social media in the decision-making process they must document how that assessment was carried out.
-The search chair should be able to articulate a reason for a social media search related to the nature of the position (e.g. public-facing position, department leader, etc.).
+If the Search Chair wishes to consider social media in the decision-making process they must document how that assessment was carried out.
+The Search Chair should be able to articulate a reason for a social media search related to the nature of the position (e.g. public-facing position, department leader, etc.).

 Points to consider: